Statistical Learning Guarantees for Compressive Clustering and Compressive Mixture Modeling: Establishing the RIP for general mixture models

 It holds that $\nkernel(\Param,\Param) = 1$ for each $\Param \in \ParamSpace$, $\abs{\nkernel(\Param,\Param')} \leq 1$ for every $\Param,\Param'$, and $\kernel$ is locally characteristic iff $\abs{\nkernel(\Param,\Param')} < 1$ when $0< \metricParam(\Param,\Param') \leq 1$.

 Given $c\in(0,2]$ we say that the kernel $\kernel$ is {\em $c$-strongly locally characteristic} if \rev{it is real-valued and}

-\end{definition} \rev{We note that kernels that locally decrease quadratically also appear naturally in sparse spikes recovery \citep{Poon2020}, where infinite-dimensional convex relaxations are employed to estimate sums of Diracs; like we do here for $k$-means/medians however through the non-convex problem \eqref{eq:DefQuasiOptimumClusteringViaProxy}.}
+\end{definition} \rev{We note that kernels that locally decrease quadratically also appear naturally in sparse spikes recovery \citep{Poon2020}, where infinite-dimensional convex relaxations are employed to estimate sums of Diracs; like we do here for $k$-means/medians however through the non-convex problem \eqref{eq:DefQuasiOptimumClusteringViaProxy}.} \rev{Concrete examples of such kernels will be given in Section~\ref{sec:RBFKernel}, where typically $\metricParam(\cdot,\cdot)$ is a simple Euclidean distance and $\kappa$ is a Gaussian kernel.}

 Our first result relates $\GClass$-radiuses of the set of normalized dipoles $\dipoleSet$ to those of the set of the normalized monopoles $\monopoleSet$.

 \begin{theorem} Consider a kernel $\kernel$ that is $c$-strongly locally characteristic with respect to $\BasicSet$. \rev{For any function class $\GClass$ we have